learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 conditional code returns `true`, return `true`, and when the conditional code returns `false`, return `false`."
 Sounds a bit redundant, doesn't it?
-When the return values are `true` and `false` as in the example above, you actually don't need to use a ternary &mdash; or an `if...else` &mdash; at all!
+When the return values are `true` and `false` as in the example above, you actually don't need to use a ternary — or an `if...else` — at all!
 This is because
 ***the conditional is an expression as well***.
 The return value of `age >= 18` is a _Boolean value_ (`true` or `false`), so it can be assigned directly to our `isAdult` variable: